VitoChan01/Land_centric_process_monitoring/README.md

 We have implemented our framework to investigate 15 years of agricultural activity from 2008 to 2022 on farm patches in Idaho, North Dakota, and Colorado, United States.

-This repository contains the implementation of "Seed-to-Harvest Process Monitoring using Remote Sensing".
+This repository contains the implementation of "Monitoring Cultivation Processes with Uncertain States using Remote Sensing".
 The paper was submitted to ICPM 2024.

 ## Dependencies
 * Python 3.11+